tomaswolf/gerrit-gitblit-plugin/README.md

 ## Motivation

-The basic reason for doing this was to adapt the official plugin to work with a modern Gerrit (v2.9 or newer) and a modern GitBlit (v1.6.2).
+The basic reason for doing this was to adapt the official plugin to work with a modern Gerrit (v2.9 or newer) and a modern GitBlit (v1.6.2 and later v1.7.1).
 This was done at a time when Gerrit 2.9 and 2.10 were the current Gerrit releases, and the official plugin just didn't work well.

 The official plugin was a bit dated by then.
 Luca described his integration in a [slideshow](http://www.slideshare.net/lucamilanesio/gitblit-plugin-for-gerrit-code-review).